 - Day Temperature 15.6°C 60°F

 What's the Weather Like in Sydney in August

 The capital of New South Wales, Sydney is one of the largest cities in Australia, with an area of over 12,000 km² and over 4 million people.
-This vibrant city sits on a picturesque harbour, where the Sydney Opera House and Harbour Bridge give it an iconic look.
+This vibrant city sits on a picturesque harbour, dominated by the Sydney Opera House and Harbour Bridge.
 Combining world-class attractions, beautiful beaches and wonderful weather, Sydney is a dream holiday destination.

 Throughout August the average daytime temperatures in Sydney are a temperate 14°C though it can get quite cold, especially in the evenings.
 Average minimum temperatures generally tend to hover around 9°C, so carrying warm clothing would be advisable at night.
 However, despite it being winter, high temperatures in the city still regularly hit 18°C.

 Sydney in August enjoys a fair amount of sunshine, as you would expect from Australia.
 On average, there's around 9 hours of sunshine per day in the city and a 41% chance of a sunny day.